Copyright © 2023 Tokyo in Pics | Powered by Tokyo in Pics

 Japan’s 2021 women’s national cricket squad trials

-At that stage, no one knew.
+No one probably knew how things would go.
+After all, it was their first time to meet and see each other in action.
 High-Performance Manager Simon Dart wanted to find out.
 He put the applicants through fitness and skills tests.
 It looked challenging.
 I’m sure the applicants were tired by the end of it.

 After lunch, there was a pair batting competition.
 It was entertaining.
 The players displayed high bowling, batting, and fielding skills.
 And they were supportive and encouraged each other.
 Cricket is a team game, and they showed a positive and cooperative attitude.